gjwgit/patientpaths/README.md

 From the dataset we see there are 4 cohorts and presentations are provided for 36 days (that's 288 numbers).

+Each cohort is also identified as at risk or not.
+For this example cohorts 2 and 3 are considered at risk.

 Press Enter to continue:

 =============